sytabaresa/kingly/README.md

 So state machines are nothing like a new, experimental tool, but rather one with a fairly extended and proven track in both industrial and consumer applications.

+# Acknowledgments
+This library is old and went through several redesigns and a large refactoring as I grew as a programmer and accumulated experience using it.
+I actually started after toiling with the cyclejs framework and complex state orchestration.
+I was not an expert in functional programming, and the original design was quite tangled (streams, asynchrony, etc.) and hardly reusable out of cyclejs.
+The current design resulting from my increased understanding and awareness of architecture, and functional design.

+The key influences I want to quote thus are:
+- cyclejs, but of course from which I started to understand the benefits of the separation of effects from logic
+- elm - who led me to the equational thinking behind Kingly
+- erlang - for forcing me to learn much more about concurrency.

 # Annex
 ## So what is an Extended Hierarchical State Transducer ?
 Not like it matters so much but anyways.
 Feel free to skip that section if you have little